meyayl/docker-languagetool/README.md

 sudo docker build -t meyay/languagetool:latest -f Dockerfile.fasttext .
 ```

-Once the image is build, you can `docke compose up -d` like you would do with the images hosted on Docker Hub.
+Once the image is build, you can `docker compose up -d` like you would do with the images hosted on Docker Hub.

 >NOTE1: Alpine version 3.19+ commes with gcc13, and does not provide older versions which are required to compile the fasttext sources.
 As a result Alpine 3.18.8 is used to compile fasttext with gcc12.